basho-labs/wterl/README.md

   * Why do we see {error, {ebusy, _}} result on wterl:drop/2?
   * Determine a better way to estimate the number of sessions we should configure WT for at startup in riak_kv_wterl_backend:max_sessions/1.
+* Make sure Erlang is optimizing for selective receive in async_nif_enqueue/3 because in the eLevelDB driver there is a comment: "This cannot be a separate function.
+Code must be inline to trigger Erlang compiler's use of optimized selective receive."
 * Provide a way to configure the cursor options, right now they are always "raw,overwrite".
 * Add support for Riak/KV 2i indexes using the same design pattern